yvesgurcan/workers/workshop/README.md

 ## Part E: Bundle up your web worker

 Well done!

-What to level up some more?
+Want to level up some more?
 Learn how to [use Webpack and React to bundle your web workers](../webWorkers/bundledWebWorker/src).